Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 Rotary Ultrasonic Machining

 In rotary ultrasonic machining, the tool oscillates along the vertical centerline.
 No abrasive slurry is used in this process.
 Instead, the diamond is impregnated at the tip of the tool that grinds down to the workpiece.
-This process is suitable for machining ceramics, quartz, etc. Rotary ultrasonic machining can also create deep holes as there is no abrasive slurry that needs to reach the end of the hole.
+This process is suitable for machining ceramics, quartz, etc.

 Chemical Assisted Ultrasonic Machining

 Chemical-assisted ultrasonic machining is similar to traditional ultrasonic machining but uses a chemical like hydrofluoric acid instead of water to form the abrasive slurry.
-This helps in faster material removal rate and better finishing compared to the traditional ultrasonic machining process.

-Application Of Ultra sonic Machining
+Application Of Ultrasonic Machining

 • Machining of brittle and harder materials.